CS30 : Introduction to Computational Science and Engineering

 Grades will be determined based on the following breakdown:

 - 20% Online reading and exercises.

 - The chapters listed on the schedule each week are due before class the Monday of the following week.
-You can check the Welcome section in Zyante to see that
+You can check the activity dashboard in Zyante to see that

 you have completed all the activities and exercises.
 Note that you may repeat exercises as many times as desired.

 - 30% Labs.

 - Labs completed during the lab period can be checked on the spot by the TA if time permits.
 You have until the beginning of lab the following Wednesday to complete the lab.
 The lab should

 be submitted by email or in person to the TA.